Build Metadata Reference

 • Static - No checking is done - either development has ceased or new versions are not desired.
 This method is also used when there is no other checking method available and the upstream developer keeps us posted on new versions.

 • Tags - The AndroidManifest.xml and build.gradle files in all tagged revisions in the source repository are checked, looking for the highest version code.
 The appropriateness of this method depends on the development process used by the application’s developers.
 You should not specify this method unless you’re sure it’s appropriate.
 It shouldn’t be used if the developers like to tag unstable versions or are known to forget to tag releases.
-Like RepoManifest, it will not return the correct value if the directory containing the AndroidManifest.xml has moved.
-Despite these caveats, it is the often the favourite UpdateCheckMode.
+Like RepoManifest, it will not return the correct value if the AndroidManifest.xml were moved to another directory.
+Despite these caveats, it is often the favourite UpdateCheckMode.

 It currently only works for git, hg, bzr and git-svn repositories.
 In the case of the latter, the repo URL must contain the path to the trunk and tags or else no tags will be found.